microchip-pic-avr-examples/avr128da48-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

         <br />

-    -   Set "Internal high-frequency oscillator to 20 MHz system clock, toggle ON the "Prescaler Enable" option and set the "Prescaler Divison" to 2x.
+    -   Set "Internal high-frequency oscillator" to 20 MHz system clock, toggle ON the "Prescaler Enable" option and set the "Prescaler Divison" to 2x.

         <br />